 Note: Consider the following points before making the payment.

-Steps by step procedure to make TDS payment
+Steps by step procedure for TDS payment

 - Accumulate the total of deducted TDS amount for the month.